cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

 Environment diagram <deployment-architectures-ha>` gives just one possible configuration.

-My Hive Server2 defaults to 10000; what should I do?
+The HiveServer2 defaults to 10000; what should I do?
 ----------------------------------------------------
 By default, CDAP uses port 10000.
 If port 10000 is being used by another service, simply change the ``router.bind.port`` in the ``cdap-site.xml`` to another available port.
-Since in the Hadoop ecosystem, Hive Server2 defaults to 10000, we are considering changing the router default port.
+Since in the Hadoop ecosystem, HiveServer2 defaults to 10000, we are considering `changing the router default port <https://issues.cask.co/browse/CDAP-1696>`__.

+If you use Apache Ambari to install CDAP, it will detect this and run the CDAP Router on port 11015.
+Another solution is to simply run the CDAP Router on a different host than HiveServer2.

 How do I set the CDAP properties for components running on multiple machines?
 -----------------------------------------------------------------------------